 How do professional ceramic coatings compare to retail ceramic coatings?

 Of the named brands, they don't really compare at all.
-Most of the products we are aware of, and have tried are synthetic waxes which contain ceramic, and therefore they are best compared to other waxes.
+Many of the products we are aware of, and have tried are synthetic waxes which contain ceramic, and therefore they are best compared to other waxes.
 (Waxes have contained ceramic beads as diffusers to hide scratches for decades).

 The ceramic they contain make them highly hydrophobic, and they cause water to bead up and roll off, and there's no arguing that they look great.
 But they are just waxes and will last, at the very most, one year - it's more likely they will last six months, whereas professional products can last up to 10 years, longer with maintenance.